Associate Professor of Health Services, Policy and Practice

 Patience Moyo Dow, Ph.D. is a member of the Center for Gerontology and Healthcare Research and is also affiliated with the Center for Alcohol and Addiction Studies at the Brown University School of Public Health.

 Dr. Dow received doctoral training in Pharmaceutical Health Services Research from the University of Maryland Baltimore.
-Subsequently, she completed a Postdoctoral Fellowship at the University of Pittsburgh Health Policy Institute (Center for Pharmaceutical Policy and Prescribing), and had a research affiliation with the VA Pittsburgh Center for Health Equity and Research Promotion.
+Subsequently, she completed a Postdoctoral Fellowship at the University of Pittsburgh Health Policy Institute (Center for Pharmaceutical Policy and Prescribing) and the VA Pittsburgh Center for Health Equity Research and Promotion.

 Brown Affiliations